ghybs/Leaflet.FeatureGroup.SubGroup/README.md

 ### Installing the sub-plugin

 #### Local copy
-1. <a class="test" href="https://raw.githubusercontent.com/ghybs/Leaflet.FeatureGroup.SubGroup/master/leaflet.featuregroup.subgroup-src.js" download="leaflet.featuregroup.subgroup-src.js" target="_blank">Download</a> the "leaflet.featuregroup.subgroup-src.js" file (right click on the link and "Save Link As…").
+1. <a class="test" href="https://raw.githubusercontent.com/ghybs/Leaflet.FeatureGroup.SubGroup/master/leaflet.featuregroup.subgroup-src.js" download="leaflet.featuregroup.subgroup-src.js" target="_blank">Download</a> the "leaflet.featuregroup.subgroup-src.js" file (right click on the link and "Save Link As…"). => create a tag and link to it…
 2. Place the file alongside your page.
 3. Add the `script` tag (see [Quick Guide > HTML](#quick-guide)) to your page after Leaflet script.